CodeYourFuture/syllabus-archive/js-core/lesson3.md

 3. Work through this quiz: [Scope quiz](http://madebyknight.com/javascript-scope/)

+4. Next week we'll be moving on to more advanced JavaScript.
+The key to becoming a good developer is constant practice.
+Practice your JavaScript basics by signing up for [Codewars](https://www.codewars.com/) and try to do a couple of exercises every day.

 ## Prepare for the next class
 1. Read this [on Test Driven Development](https://www.tutorialspoint.com/software_testing_dictionary/test_driven_development.htm)